 Footprint classification might be difficult in some animals, such as very heavy or severely impaired animals, even by hand.
 The software automatically detects classification conflicts.
 You can select them from a dropdown box, upon which the video automatically jumps to the corresponding time point.
-You can use the zoom function to look at the print in detail.
-Then you can (re)classify the print as you see fit.
+You can use the zoom function to look at the print in detail and (re)classify it if needed.

 View parameter charts

-CatWalk XT 10 contains a the analysis possibility to view parameter charts.
-This possibility will provide you with graphs for every parameter you are interested in and have selected in your “parameter profile”.
+CatWalk XT 10 contains the possibility to view parameter charts.
+This provides you with graphs for every parameter you are interested in and have selected in your “parameter profile”.
 This way it will be very easy to see how gait is changing between your experimental groups, over time.
 The generated graphs can be exported to either programs such as PowerPoint or as a PDF report.

 The Illuminated Footprint module